Moving with You

 Bodies mirror each other when feeling connected, it is intuitive in us, not only through the screen but it is something we have all experienced in person.
 In the practice, we follow our curiosities and intuition, we let the movements of mirroring each other unfold, we attend to that unfolding consciously.
 It is an improvisation, a continuous dance between two people.

-In our own kinesthetic space while present for others
+Being in our own kinesthetic space while being present for others

 Movements of care